Collaboratively Self-supervised Video Representation Learning for Action Recognition: Introduction

 In this work, we propose the \textbf{C}ollaboratively \textbf{S}elf-supervised \textbf{V}ideo \textbf{R}epresentation (CSVR) framework, which jointly learns dynamic motion and static context features for the downstream action recognition task.
 As illustrated in Figure \ref{fig:pipline}, CSVR consists of three main representation learning branches, \ie pose prediction branch, context matching branch, and a collaborative training branch named video generating branch.
 To enhance the performance of action recognition, we resort to the strong relationship between human pose and actions.
 Specifically, we employ a generative pose prediction branch based on a conditional generative adversarial network (CGAN) \cite{mirza2014conditional}, which predicts future poses by taking current pose sequences as input.
 By excluding the potential motion noise from backgrounds, our method can effectively learn dynamic motion features highly related to action.
-Video key frames, known as the intra frame (I-frame) in video compression domain, contain valuable context information.
+Intra frame (I-frame) refers to a type of frame in video compression that contains complete image data and can be used as a reference point for decoding other frames.
+It is typically considered to to contain valuable context information.
 To leverage the abundant pattern in I-frame for action recognition, we incorporate a discriminative context matching branch, which works by pulling the features of clips and I-frames from the same videos closer together, while simultaneously pushing apart pairs from different videos.
 Finally, we design the collaborative video generating branch to jointly optimize the dynamic and static features.
 The branch contains two video generating networks, one aims to reconstruct current video clips, another is trained for predicting future video clips.
 The video generation process requires both static context information and dynamic motion information, which provides a powerful collaborative learning objective, assisting the previous two branches in learning excellent static and dynamic features.

-Extensive experiments on three popular datasets with various backbones show that our CSVR achieves state-of-the-art performance for two downstream action understanding tasks, \ie action recognition and video retrieval.
+Extensive experiments on four popular datasets with various backbones show that our CSVR achieves state-of-the-art performance for two downstream action understanding tasks, \ie action recognition and video retrieval.

 We summarize the contributions in the following: